Vapor

 In physics, a vapor (American English) or vapour (Commonwealth English; see spelling differences) is a substance in the gas phase at a temperature lower than its critical temperature, which means that the vapor can be condensed to a liquid by increasing the pressure on it without reducing the temperature of the vapor.
 A vapor is different from an aerosol.
 An aerosol is a suspension of tiny particles of liquid, solid, or both within a gas.

 For example, water has a critical temperature of 647 K, which is the highest temperature at which liquid water can exist at any pressure.
 In the atmosphere at ordinary temperatures gaseous water (known as water vapor) will condense into a liquid if its partial pressure is increased sufficiently.

-A vapor may co-exist with a liquid (or a solid).
+A vapor may coexist with a liquid (or a solid).
 When this is true, the two phases will be in equilibrium, and the gas-partial pressure will be equal to the equilibrium vapor pressure of the liquid (or solid).

 Properties

-The vapor-liquid critical point in a pressure-temperature phase diagram is at the high-temperature extreme of the liquid–gas phase boundary (the dotted green line gives the anomalous behaviour of water).
+The vapor-liquid critical point in a pressure-temperature phase diagram is at the high-temperature extreme of the liquid–gas phase boundary (the dotted green line gives the anomalous behavior of water).

 Vapor refers to a gas phase at a temperature where the same substance can also exist in the liquid or solid state, below the critical temperature of the substance.
 (For example, water has a critical temperature of 374 °C (647 K), which is the highest temperature at which liquid water can exist.)
 If the vapor is in contact with a liquid or solid phase, the two phases will be in a state of equilibrium.
 The term gas refers to a compressible fluid phase.
 Fixed gases are gases for which no liquid or solid can form at the temperature of the gas, such as air at typical ambient temperatures.
 A liquid or solid does not have to boil to release a vapor.

 Vapor is responsible for the familiar processes of cloud formation and condensation.
 It is commonly employed to carry out the physical processes of distillation and headspace extraction from a liquid sample prior to gas chromatography.

 The constituent molecules of a vapor possess vibrational, rotational, and translational motion.
 These motions are considered in the kinetic theory of gases.